In May 2021, the Victorian Government announced a $179.4 million funding package to kick-start the Fishermans Bend Innovation Precinct.

 The Innovation Precinct will sit within the broader Fishermans Bend area

-The University of Melbourne is committed to the site and plans to open a new engineering campus at the Fishermans Bend Innovation Precinct at the beginning of Semester 1, 2026.
+The University of Melbourne is committed to the site and plans to open a new engineering campus at the Fishermans Bend Innovation Precinct.
 The presence of world-leading engineering and design research alongside start-ups, scale-ups, investors and key industry partners will turbo charge the collaboration and partnerships that drive innovation.

 The Fishermans Bend Innovation Precinct will drive private sector investment into Victoria and see key industry players and education and research organisations work together to grow our advanced manufacturing capacity and create thousands of high value jobs.